jmmastey/level_up_exercises/dino_catalog/README.md

 ```

-This is just an example - you may choose to do something entirely different.
+This are just examples - you may choose to do something entirely different.

 #### Parsing CSV Files